Atharva-Phatak/Image2Image/README.md

 ### Two Generator's

 Cycle Gan is a generative adversarial network with two generators and two discriminators.
 Let's call one generator G which convert images from domain X to domain Y(**G : X -> Y**)  and other generator F which converts images from domain Y to domain X (**F : Y -> X**).
-Each generator has a corresponding discriminator which trie to tell apart the sythesized image and real image.
+Each generator has a corresponding discriminator which tries to tell apart the synthesized image and real image.

 ### The Loss Function